allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Select:

-A.  ARMS to base your RAP calculation on ARMS RAP task identifiers.
+    1. ARMS to base your RAP calculation on ARMS RAP task identifiers.

-B.  Unit Level to base your RAP calculation on Unit Level RAP task identifiers.
+    2. Unit Level to base your RAP calculation on Unit Level RAP task identifiers.
 Using Unit Level RAP will have no effect on RAP probation or Mission Readiness Status if your squadron has enabled Sortie RAP for MRS calculations.

-C.  Neither to not preform RAP calculations.
+    3. Neither to not preform RAP calculations.

 4. Select a data line by CP/MDS/Service Status.

 5. Enter your Task code \(e.g., TOT RAP SRTY, SR001\).

-A.  ARMS: In the Task ID field, enter the Task ID as free-text.
+    1. ARMS: In the Task ID field, enter the Task ID as free-text.

-B.  Unit Level: In the Unit Tasks field, click Choose, and select the appropriate task from the dropdown, and OK.
+    2. Unit Level: In the Unit Tasks field, click Choose, and select the appropriate task from the dropdown, and OK.

 6. From your RAP Tasking Message \(RTM\), enter your look back numbers for Total RAP, 3-Month, and 1-Month Look Back for that specific CP/MDS/Service Status combination for each of the BMC/CMR Experienced/Inexperienced categories.

-7. If the same RAP numbers apply to another CP/MDS/Service combination, copy it over: A.  Select the data line with CP/MDS/Service Status you want to copy.
+7. If the same RAP numbers apply to another CP/MDS/Service combination, copy it over:

-B.  Right-click and select Copy RAP Requirements or Unit Level Requirements.
+    1. Select the data line with CP/MDS/Service Status you want to copy.

-202
+    2. Right-click and select Copy RAP Requirements or Unit Level Requirements.

-C.  When the dialog opens, select the CP/MDS/Service you want to copy to by checking the left-hand box.
+    3. When the dialog opens, select the CP/MDS/Service you want to copy to by checking the left-hand box.

-D.  Click OK.
+    4. Click OK.

-SIM RAP/MSN Rdy
+#### SIM RAP/MSN Rdy

 Setup Simulator \(SIM\) RAP